CalebCoughenour/Planetary-Age/README.md

 * Open the newly cloned directory named "Planetary-Age"
 * Navigate your terminal to the root directory of the project
 * Run "npm install" in your terminal
-* There is no UI for this page, you can run "npm run test" to check functions/prototypes
+* There is no working UI for this page, you can run "npm run test" to check functions/prototypes

 <br>

 ## Known Bugs

-* No known bugs
+* UI is a work in progress

 <br>